-For two decades, the Philippines has made remarkable progress in reducing poverty and improving food security and nutrition.
+For two decades, the Philippines has made progress in reducing poverty and improving food security and nutrition.
 That progress has been uneven, however, with significant disparities.
-Economic slowdown associated with the coronavirus disease 2019 pandemic has led to a contraction in the economy and worsened food security and nutrition, placing hard-won gains at risk.
+As in many countries, the pandemic caused by the coronavirus disease 2019 led to economic contraction and increased food insecurity and malnutrition, placing hard-won gains at risk.

 Globally, the Philippines is ranked as the country at greatest risk of disaster and exposure to multiple high-intensity hazards, including typhoons, floods, earthquakes, landslides, volcanic eruptions, droughts and sea level rises.
 It is also among the countries most vulnerable to climate change, which is projected to cause intensified extreme weather events.
-Protracted, multifaceted conflict in the Bangsamoro Autonomous Region in Muslim Mindanao and climate shocks have led to internal displacement and loss of livelihoods, thus aggravating food insecurity and malnutrition.
+Multifaceted shocks and stressors have led to loss of livelihoods and hampered access to basic social services, thus aggravating food insecurity and malnutrition.